 The shear behavior of the element is based on the contact density model of Li et al. [9].
-This model, which was originally developed for the cracked concrete surface, has the ability to simulate the behavior of the stress transfer mechanism trough aggregates interlock.
+This model, which was originally developed for the cracked concrete surface, can simulate the behavior of the stress transfer mechanism through aggregates interlock.
 The model is modified for masonry to simulate shear sliding along the mortar-brick interface.

-4. Numerical Results and Solution
+4- Numerical Results and Solution

-In order to validate and test the proposed method, several different experimental works have been selected for simulation, including unreinforced masonry walls tested by Ganz and Thürlimann [10] (Fig.1) and Shah and Abrams [11] and also masonry wall with RC layers tested by Yaghoubifar [12] (Fig.3).
+To validate and test the proposed method, several different experimental works have been selected for simulation, including unreinforced masonry walls tested by Ganz and Thürlimann [10] (Fig. 1) and Shah and Abrams [11] and also masonry wall with RC layers tested by Yaghoubifar [12] (Fig. 3).
 The iterative-incremental method (Arc-Length method) with a variable stiffness scheme was applied to analyze structures.